Getting a WCPL Library Card

 Why do I need one?

-Library cards are required for checking out materials, using the library’s computers, or accessing our free digital libraries and tools.
+Library cards are required for checking out materials, using the library’s computers, and accessing our free digital libraries and tools.

 Who is eligible for a free WCPL library card?